Ambitious 2018 Plan

 And we hope with your continuing help to identify, designate, steward and promote many great wild places in Europe in 2018 as we possibly can.

-Our success to protect wilderness depends on your donations!
-Please help us to fight against illegal logging, the destruction of Europe’s last free flowing rivers, massive deforestation in Eastern Europe and illegal poaching of Large Carnivores.
-Your donation will also finance Livestock protection measures for shepherds.
+Our success to protect wilderness is dependent on your donations!
+Please help us to fight against illegal logging, the destruction of Europe’s last free flowing rivers, massive deforestation in Europe and illegal poaching of Wildlife.
+Together we can change the world small steps at a time.

 Thank you for your support!